numericalalgorithmsgroup/NAGPythonExamples/local_optimization/Readme.md

 </tr></table>

-**Figure 1.** Applied optimization examples. (left) DFO nonlinear least-square calibration for the Kowalik and Osborne function, red line shows the final solution. (right) Optimization of a wing section: red represent the baseline, center section in yellow shows an overall improvement of 13% while the rightmost section in green/blue shows a further 33% improvement.
+**Figure 1.** Applied optimization examples. (left) DFO nonlinear least-square calibration for the Kowalik and Osborne function, red line shows the final solution. (right) Optimization of a wing section struct: red represent the baseline design, center section in yellow shows a design with an overall improvement of 13% while the rightmost section in green/blue shows design with a further 33% improvement.
+Improvement metric is based on weight and strengh of the design.

 # Content<a name=content></a>